 Vegetarians can indulge in a spring vegetable pithivier and seasonal vegetables.
 Finishing with a tasty piece of apple tart and dollop of clotted cream.

-If you do have dietary requirements ensure they’ve been noted when booking your ticket.
+If you have dietary requirements ensure they make a note when booking your ticket.
 There were a few incorrect dishes served at our table including my own.
 All rectified rather swiftly and efficiently, as you would expect on a luxury carriage.